Gender and Women

 dependent on who is being stigmatized or condemned which, in turn, is based on the sex or

 gender of the enactor.

-is widely regarded as a problem almost exclusively of the behavior of girls
+out-of-wedlock births is widely regarded as a problem almost exclusively of the behavior

 Canberra Bulletin of Public Administration.
 1994.
 The glass ceiling: Illusory or real?